michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 - Can we continue to improve and create value?
 - Example measures: Employee satisfaction, retention, skill development

-Kaplan emphasizes that the Balanced Scorecard is not merely a measurement system but a strategic management system that helps organizations:
+Kaplan emphasises that the Balanced Scorecard is not merely a measurement system but a strategic management system that helps organisations:

 - Clarify and translate vision and strategy
 - Communicate and link strategic objectives and measures